NoahGdev/iCloud-Generator/README.md

 ## To Do

-- Add exporter (this allows user to login and extract all emails to a CSV file
+- Add exporter (this allows user to login and extract all emails to a CSV file.
+It is done but i will not upload it yet)
 - Add deleter

 ## Disclaimer